We Will Help You to Save Electrical Energy

 Electric Water Heater-switch to tank less gas or solar water heater.

-Electric Home Heating - switch to gas, consider ceiling fans and insulate, insulate, insulate!
+Electric Home Heating - switch to gas, set the programmable thermostat low, consider ceiling fans and insulate, insulate, insulate!

-Clothes Dryer - switch to gas or solar dryer.
+Clothes Dryer - switch to gas or solar dryer and use it sparingly.

 Large Kitchen Appliances - consider buying an Energy Star efficient fridge, freezer, dishwasher, microwave, etc.